-Spotify is a service based in the startup capital of the world, Stockholm, and was launched Spotify AB in October 2008.
+Spotify is a service based in the startup capital of the world, Stockholm, and was launched by Spotify AB.
 It provides content including music, podcast, and videos to be streams which is totally DRM or digital rights management protected content from different media countries.
 It is a free service but with limitations and advertisements.
-Although, you can get a premium subscription by paying a fee of $9.99 per month to enjoy premium services like:
+Although, you can get a premium subscription by paying a fee to enjoy premium services like:

 - Shuffle play